Skip to content

 The digital certificate you use must belong to the same individual or entity listed as the owner.
 If the accommodation is held by a company and you authenticate with your personal certificate, the process is rejected.

 Fix: use the company’s representative certificate or request a specific one.
-About 80% of “the digital certificate doesn’t work on SES.HOSPEDAJES” cases come back to this.
+It is by far the most common cause behind “the digital certificate doesn’t work on SES.HOSPEDAJES”.

 ”Tourism registration number not found”